Melanie Mitchell

 Overview

-Mitchell is the James B. Alley, Jr. Professor at the Santa Fe Institute and an inaugural Fractal Faculty member.
+Mitchell is the James B. Alley, Jr. Professor at the Santa Fe Institute and a member of SFI's Science Steering Committee.
 Her official SFI profile describes her current research as focused on conceptual abstraction, analogy-making, and visual recognition in artificial intelligence systems.
-Her home institution is Portland State University, where she is listed as a professor of computer science.
+Her own biographical sketch says she previously held faculty or research positions at the University of Michigan, Los Alamos National Laboratory, the Oregon Graduate Institute, and Portland State University.

 She matters to the AI space because she occupies a useful bridge position.
 She is not primarily a frontier-lab executive, chip operator, or policy advocate.
 She is a researcher and public explainer who keeps returning the AI debate to a basic question: what kind of intelligence do current systems actually have, and what are humans projecting onto them?